Illinois Survey Guide

 Updated for 2026 · 7 min read · Find a Surveyor

 Find a licensed land surveyor in Illinois.
-Learn how to verify PLS licenses, what to ask before hiring, and where to search in 2026.
+Learn how to find licensed surveyors, what to ask before hiring, and where to search in 2026.

-How to Find a Licensed Land Surveyor in Illinois
+How Do I Find a Licensed Land Surveyor in Illinois?

 Finding the right land surveyor in Illinois is not just about price.
 You need someone with an active Illinois PLS license, experience with the type of survey you need, and familiarity with your county's recorded plats and local requirements.
 This guide walks you through every step of finding and hiring a qualified surveyor in Illinois.